The TIPS Model

 Integrating the dynamics of the management of technology and the management of innovation such that as the organisation develops, improves and adapts its technology needs, appropriate amounts of innovation are applied to generate real market value and profitability.

-Integrating the management of technology and the management of people by ensuring that the organisation empowers (by acquisition or development) the appropriate human capabilities to match and ideally exceed the technological needs at any one time.
+Integrating the management of technology and the management of people by ensuring that the organisation upskills (by acquisition or development) the appropriate human capabilities to match and ideally exceed the technological needs at any one time.

 Integrating the management of people and the management of innovation by way of evaluating the commitment and motivation of people at the workplace.
 It is measured in terms of the total incentive cost within the organisation.